The impact of inflation on medicine prices in Nigeria: a comparative analysis of public and private pharmacies

 The authors declare no competing interests.

 Kelechi Julian Uzor and Anderson Uchenna Amaechi conceptualized and designed the study with inputs from Modupe Lydia Olarewaju and Temitope Kemi Asishana.
 Modupe Lydia Olarewaju and Temitope Kemi Asishana were responsible for the data collection while Kelechi Julian Uzor and Anderson Uchenna Amaechi conducted the literature review, implemented the statistical analysis and developed the manuscript.
 Amana Effiong reviewed the manuscript and updated the text.
-All authors contributed to the article, read and approved the final version version.
+All authors contributed to the article, read and approved the final version of this manuscript.

 Figure 1: inflation rate in Nigeria and the United Kingdom, from the period between April 2023 and March 2024